jesuschristsuperstar/orgy-js/README.md

 - Creates deferreds or queues.
 - Queues can be held back from settling after their dependencies have resolved by a resolver method.
 - When then() is passed a return value that value is passed down the execution chain.
 - When then() is passed an unsettled thenable, it pauses further execution until that thenable is settled.
-The return value of the thenable is then appended to the existing queue value.
+The return value of the child thenable is appended to the parent then's return value.

 ## Nodejs install: